ucsb-cs48/w20/_lab/lab04.md

 # Getting Started with Github Actions:

 * Read through and follow the steps in the [Github Actions documentation](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/getting-started-with-github-actions)
-* Define and execute at least one simple (but meaningful) custom workflow
+* Define and demonstrate at least one simple (but meaningful) custom workflow

 Here's what we'll be looking for and grading: